nizamshaikh12/lending-club-loan-default-prediction/README.md

 ## Acknowledgements

 This was a **group project**.
-The work includes joint modelling and reporting; this repository hosts the shared notebook and final report for portfolio and learning purposes [file:47].
+The work includes joint modelling and reporting; this repository hosts the shared notebook and final report for portfolio and learning purposes.